 WIC Food Packages vary depending on category (Pregnant, Breastfeeding, Postpartum, Infant and Child).

 Canned tuna or pink salmon

-Whole grain choices of: whole wheat bread, soft corn tortillas, brown rice or oatmeal
+Whole grain choices of: whole wheat bread & buns, whole wheat pasta, soft corn tortillas, whole wheat tortillas, brown rice, bulgur or oatmeal

 Vouchers for fresh, canned, or frozen fruits and vegetables